 Qualified and eligible applicants will move into the review phase of the application process.
 Each region’s Application Review Committee will review the applications and select finalists for in-person and/or phone interviews.
 The Scholars Program will begin in September and run through April of each academic year.
 A new cohort of students will be added each year.

 Additional application and onboarding materials may be required.
-Applicants will be notified of requirements.
+Applicants will be notified of the requirements.

 The NC AHEC Scholars Program aims to meet multiple, identified gaps in the North Carolina health care workforce.
 Please review the list of all accepted programs to participate in the Scholars program.
 In order to be eligible for the Scholars program, you must already be enrolled in one of these programs listed.
 Scholars must have reliable access to an internet connection, transportation, and must be eligible to work in the US.
 Each scholar will commit to the program for a total of 2 years.
 Applications from health professions students from disadvantaged and/or rural backgrounds, underrepresented minorities, and first-generation college will be heavily weighted.
 Each of the nine NC AHEC regions will select a group of scholars that represent diverse backgrounds and institutions and a variety of health care professions, including dentistry, management science, medicine, nursing, occupational therapy, physical therapy, psychology, social work, speech therapy, and many others.